China set to send first crew to new space station Thursday - WTMJ

 Associated Press

-JIUQUAN, China (AP) — China is set to send the first three crew members to its new space station Thursday morning, China’s space agency said.
+JIUQUAN, China (AP) — China is set to send the first three crew members to its new space station Thursday morning and envisions growing international cooperation on the ambitious project, a space agency official said Wednesday.

-Two of the astronauts flew in previous missions while the third is going to space for the first time, China Manned Space Agency Assistant Director Ji Qiming told reporters at the Jiuquan Satellite Launch Center in northwestern China on Wednesday.
+Two of the astronauts flew in previous missions while the third is going to space for the first time, China Manned Space Agency Assistant Director Ji Qiming told reporters at the Jiuquan Satellite Launch Center in northwestern China.

-The main section of the Tianhe, or Heavenly Harmony, station was launched into orbit on April 29.
-The three men heading to the space station on Thursday plan to live there for three months, conducting spacewalks, maintenance work and science experiments.
+“Exploring the vast universe, developing space activities building a powerful space nation is our unremitting space dream,” Ji said.

-The mission would be the third of 11 that are planned through the end of next year to build and maintain the station and send up crew members and supplies.
-The station’s other two modules are due to be launched next year.
+“The construction and operation of China’s space station will raise our technologies and accumulate experience for all the people.
+It is a positive contribution by China for human exploration of the universe, peaceful utilization of outer space and push forward the building of a community of shared future for mankind,” he said.

-It is the first crewed Chinese mission in five years.
-China has sent 11 astronauts into space since becoming only the third country to do so in 2003, all of them pilots from the ruling Communist Party’s military wing, the People’s Liberation Army.
+They will spend three months living on the orbiting Tianhe, or Heavenly Harmony, station, conducting spacewalks, maintenance work and science experiments.
+The first Tianhe crew are men but women will be part of future crews, officials have said.

-Though the first Tianhe crew will be all male, women will be part of future crews on the station, officials have said.
+The mission is the third of 11 planned through next year to add sections to the station and send up crews and supplies.
+The main living section of the station was launched in April and the other two modules are due to be launched next year.

 Beijing doesn’t participate in the International Space Station, largely due to U.S. concerns over the Chinese program’s secrecy and its military connections.
 Despite that, foreign science missions and possibly foreign astronauts are expected to visit the Chinese station in future.